THM-Health/PILOS/docs/docs/administration/08-advanced/01-external-authentication.md

 }
 ```

-####  Open-ID Connect
+####  OpenID Connect

 ##### Attributes
-In this example the Open-ID Connect provider returns the claim `preferred_username` which contains the username and an additional claim `roles` with an array of roles.
+In this example the OpenID Connect provider returns the claim `preferred_username` which contains the username and an additional claim `roles` with an array of roles.

 ##### Roles
-- The "student" role is assigned to any user who has the "student" role.
+- The "superuser" role is assigned to any user who has the "pilos-superuser" role.

 ```json
 {